paulmillr/readdirp/README.md

 fs.readdir (options, callback1 [, callback2]);
 ```

-If callback2 is given, callback1 functions as the **fileProcessed** callback, and callback2 as the **allProcessed** callback.

-If only callback1 is given, it functions as the **allProcessed** callback.

 ### options

 - **root**: path in which to start reading and recursing into subdirectories